-Economic model submitted: cost-effectiveness and cost-utility analysis
+Economic model submitted: Cost-effectiveness and cost-utility analysis

 The pCODR Economic Guidance Panel (EGP) assessed cost-effectiveness and cost-utility analyses comparing cobimetinib plus vemurafenib with single-agent vemurafenib.
-The analyses also compared cobimetinib plus vemurafenib with single-agent dabrafenib and with dabrafenib plus trametinib; however, pERC considered the estimates of clinical effectiveness for these latter two comparisons to be highly uncertain as they were derived from a network meta-analysis which had several limitations.
+The analyses also compared cobimetinib plus vemurafenib with single-agent dabrafenib and with dabrafenib plus trametinib; however, pERC considered the estimates of clinical effectiveness for these latter two comparisons to be highly uncertain as they were derived from an NMA that had several limitations.
 Therefore, the Committee relied on the comparison of cobimetinib plus vemurafenib with single-agent vemurafenib.